Higher bills are leading Americans to delay medical care

 The inability to afford medical tests and treatment, a perennial concern in the United States, began emerging as a much more striking issue last year.
 Nearly 4 of 10 Americans said they had put off care in 2022 because of cost, the highest number since Gallup started asking people about delaying care more than 20 years ago.
 The percentage reporting they or a family member delayed health care because of cost rose to 38% from 26% in 2021.

 With the prices of prescription drugs, hospital stays and other treatments expected to increase significantly this year and next, some doctors expect families to have an even harder time affording medical care.
 A recent report from the Commonwealth Fund found that 29% of people with employer-based coverage were underinsured, because they had such high out-of-pocket costs even with insurance.
-The coming rollback of health coverage under the state-federal Medicaid program will very likely lead many people to become uninsured.
+The coming roll back of health coverage under the state-federal Medicaid program will very likely lead many people to become uninsured.

 About one-fourth of respondents in Gallup’s poll said they put off care last year for what they considered a “serious” condition.
 When Margaret Bell, 71, found that her cancer had returned four years ago, she hesitated to resume her chemotherapy because she could not afford it, and higher prices have made it even harder.
 She would regularly skip appointments near her home in Lancaster, South Carolina.